Skip to Main Content

 A guide to visual art in Watzek Library

 Details may be incomplete for some artworks.
-If you have information about a piece of art on this guide, we would appreciate hearing from you!
-Write to librarian@lclark.edu.
+We appreciate hearing from anyone with information about a piece of art on this guide!
+Please write to librarian@lclark.edu.

 Please note that not all artworks are represented in their entirety in these reference photos.